drodriguezol/foundations-of-data-science-activities/README.md

 The regression line estimates the average Y value for each X value, minimizing error in predicting Y from X.
 The slope of this line is calculated using r and the standard deviations of X and Y.
 The point representing the means of X and Y always lies on the regression line.

+## Assumptions of Simple Linear Regression

+### Linearity
+The relationship between the predictor variable (X) and the outcome variable (Y) should be linear.

+### Normality
+The errors, represented by residuals, should follow a normal distribution.

+### Checking for Assumption Violations

+- **Linearity**:
+  Visualize the data using a scatterplot with the independent variable on the x-axis and the dependent variable on the y-axis.

+- **Normality**:
+  After building the model, create a Q-Q plot or a histogram of the residuals to assess their distribution.

+### Addressing Violations

+- **Linearity**:
+  Consider transforming one or both variables (e.g., using a logarithmic transformation) to achieve linearity.

+- **Normality**:
+  Transforming the outcome variable, often using a logarithmic transformation, can help address normality concerns.